 You can also log into Freshdesk using Duo Central, our cloud-hosted portal which allows users to access all of their applications in one spot.
 Link to Freshdesk in Duo Central by adding it as an application tile.
-Once the tile has been added, log into Duo Central and click the tile for Freshdesk.
+Once the tile has been added, log into Duo Central and click the tile for IdP-initiated authentication to Freshdesk.

 Congratulations!
 Your Freshdesk users now authenticate using Duo Single Sign-On.

 To minimize additional Duo two-factor prompts when switching between Freshdesk and your other Duo Single Sign-On SAML applications, be sure to apply a shared "Remembered Devices" policy to your SAML applications.